jech/galene/galene.md

 There is a user list on the left, starting with the current user and continuing with all users that have joined the current group.

-The user list doubles as a set of menu.
+The user list doubles as a set of menus.
 Clicking on the current user (the first entry in the user list) opens the *group menu*, a menu with actions that apply to the group as a whole.
 Clicking on a different user opens a *user menu*, a menu that applies to that specific user.